QubitPi/athena/docs/docs/filestores/index.md

 A file store is responsible for:

 1. reading and writing files (.mp3, .pdf, etc.) to/from an object store.
+Files of the following types are supported by Athena

+   - PDF
+   - MP4
+   - .txt file

 2. providing "transactions" that make all file operations atomic in a single request.
 3. declaring the native object store client it delegates persistence operations to.